Taking a leap of faith to start my own business making dog treats was exciting and terrifying at the same time.

 Born deaf, I’ve always had an entrepreneur spirit of an attitude and approach to thinking that actively seeks out change, rather than waiting to adapt to change.
 It's a mindset that embraces critical questioning, innovation, service and continuous improvement.

-When I met my husband and 4Legz co-founder, John, we were both at a cross road with our lives and jobs.
+When I met my husband John, we were both at a cross road with our lives and jobs.

 We were looking for something new and exciting—something and that was born out of our love for our pets.
 Making dog treats sprung to mind.